saptarshibasu/azure-study/README.md

   * Internet resources to communicate inbound to the Azure resources
   * Azure resources to communicate outbound to the internet
   * Azure resources to communicate outbound to the Azure public facing services
 * A resource without a public IP assigned can communicate outbound.
-Its address is network address translated by Azure to an unpredictable public address, by default
+Its address is network address translated by Azure to an unpredictable public address, by default.
+However, at scale, a NAT Gateway is recommended to avoid TCP timeout error due to unavailability of port on Azure assigned public IP
 * Public IP address can be assigned to:
   * Virtual Machine NIC
   * Public facing Load Balancers